 Snowflake Homemade Christmas Card

 Sparkling snowflakes and miniature trees adorn this pretty holiday card.
-This is a guide about snowflake homemade Christmas card.
+This is a page about snowflake homemade Christmas card.

 Use some left-over material to make a personalized Christmas card for a special family member or a friend.